Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Reanalysis of Influential Studies Finds Hardly any

 From the estimated sensitivities, we compute the difference

-and construct a 95\% confidence interval using the corresponding standard errors.
+and construct a 95\% confidence interval using the corresponding standard errors (derived in Supplement~\ref{supp:reanalysisFormulas}).
 This allows to test for an \ITA{}: If the confidence interval lies above $0$ (that is, it has the form $[a,b]$ with $a>0$), the reported result is significant and an \ITA{} is confirmed, otherwise there is not sufficient evidence to claim an \ITA{}.

-See Appendix \ref{app:validation} for an extensive validation of this reanalysis method.
+We demonstrate in the Appendix that confidence intervals based on our reanalysis method are quite comparable to those based on the trial-by-trial analysis.
+For the study of \citeA{tenBrinke_14}, the trial-by-trial analysis versus our reanalysis method using summary statistics produced 95\%~CI~[-0.07; 0.23] and [-0.11; 0.25], respectively (Figure~\ref{fig:validationTenBrinke}).
+In our replication, the two methods produced 95\%~CI~[-0.15; 0.12] and [-0.20; 0.06], respectively (Figure~\ref{fig:validationDehaene}).
+Thus, our reanalysis method produces consistent results with the analysis based on trial-by-trial data.